I’m super excited to share with you all you need to do to get employed in the establishment of your choice.

-Ok, so now you are probably wondering just why you need to know all this information.
+Ok, now you are probably wondering why you need to know all this information.

 Well, some of it’s pretty obvious, right?

-For example, it’s a good thing to know who all the major players at the gym are as well as any of the other relevant information such as who will interview you.
+For example, it’s good to know all the major players at the gym and any other relevant information, such as who will interview you.

 But all the other knowledge you will have gained by completing an exercise like this can also play a critical role in your interview, especially in drawing up a list of questions that you would like to ask about the organization.

 These are just as important as the questions they will be asking you.

 So now that we have mentioned them, what questions could you ask your prospective employer?

 Draw up a list of questions to ask during the interview

 I’ve stressed it a few times already, but let me say again, interviewers are impressed when you come to the interview prepared with questions to ask them.

 And I am not talking about the normal stuff like questions about hours, wages, or holidays.